Battle of Camden: Background

 On 7 August, Gates was joined by 2,100 North Carolina militiamen under the command of General Richard Caswell.
 At Rugeley's Mill, 15 miles north of Camden, 700 Virginia Militia under the command of General Edward Stevens joined Gates' "Grand Army".
 In addition, Gates had Armand's Legion.
 However, at this stage, Gates no longer had the help of Marion's or Sumter's men, and in fact had sent 400 of his Continentals to help Sumter with a planned attack on a British supply convoy.
-Gates also refused the help of Col. William Washington's cavalry.
+Gates also refused the help of Lieutenant Colonel William Washington's cavalry.
 Apparently Gates planned on building defensive works 5.5 miles north of Camden in an effort to force British abandonment of that important town.
 Gates told his aide Thomas Pinckney he had no intention of attacking the British with an army consisting mostly of militia.

 Camden was garrisoned by about 1,000 men under Lord Rawdon.
 General Cornwallis, alerted to Gates' movement on August 9, marched from Charleston with reinforcements, arriving at Camden on August 13, increasing the effective British troop strength to 2,239 men.
 Gates ordered a night march to commence at 10:00 p.m. on 15th Aug., despite his army of 3,052, of which two-thirds were militia, having never maneuvered together.
 Unfortunately, their evening meal acted as a purgative while they marched, with Armand's horse in the lead.
 On a collision course was Cornwallis' army, also on a 10:00 p.m. night march, with Tarleton's dragoons in the lead.
 A short period of confusion ensued when the two forces collided around 2:00 a.m., but both sides soon separated, not wanting a night battle.